Some of the links on this site are affiliate links. Read our full disclaimer here.

 What Is FarmFundr?

 FarmFundr was founded in 2015 as a way to allow everyday investors to diversify into farmland investments.
-The service is set up as a crowdfunding platform where deals are vetted and offered to investors.
-Each investor chooses whether to invest and how much cash to invest in each deal.
+The service is set up as a crowdfunding platform where deals are pre-vetted by a team of experts and offered to accredited investors.

-As a result, investors profit both from the appreciation in the land value and from the yearly harvest.
-When the crops are sold each year, the profits are divided up amongst investors.
-This means that investors capitalize on the growing need for food across the globe.
+As a result, investors can profit both from the appreciation in the land value and from the yearly harvest.

 How Does FarmFundr Work?

-The FarmFundr platform is set up using a traditional crowdfunding model.
-Brandon and the rest of the FarmFundr team source and vet deals before offering them to investors.
-Once the deals have made it through due diligence, they are listed on the platform and investors choose whether to invest.
+- The FarmFundr team sources and analyzes deals before offering them to investors.
+Once the deals have made it through due diligence, they are listed on the platform and investors choose whether to invest and how much.

-Each listing also has an expected holding period which typically ranges from 5 – 15 years.
-Investors should be prepared to hold their investment for at least this long as there is no secondary market.
+- Each listing also has an expected holding period which typically ranges from 1 to 7 years.
+Investors should be prepared to hold their investment for at least this long as there is no secondary market to sell out early.

-The minimum investment required varies for each deal, but most are in the $10,000 – $15,000 range.
-Once an investor decides to go in on a deal, they are now a partial owner in that farm.
+The minimum investment required varies for each deal, but most are in the $10,000 – $100,000 range.
+Once an investor decides to go in on a deal, they are now a partial owner of that farm.
 Through the platform, they will receive updates on the deal and be kept informed about their investment.

-For individuals with $300,000 or more to invest in a farm, the FarmFindr program will work with you to find a deal that you can be the sole owner of.
+For individuals with $500,000 or more to invest in a farm, FarmFundr has a custom investment option.
+The FarmFinder program will work with you to find a deal that you can be the sole owner of.
 Through this process, you will work with an “expert farm manager” that will help you along the way.